 Beech is an excellent choice for a tattoo font if you want to create a mysterious, exotic design.
 It’s a decorative TTF font with very thick strokes.
 While the lowercase characters are mostly legible, the uppercase ones are quite tricky, so be prepared for questions like “What does your tattoo say?”.

-If you were to get a tattoo, which font would you choose?
+If you were to get a tattoo in 2019, which font would you choose?
 List your favorite tattoo fonts in the comments.